 Committees are an important part of any association and member involvement is key for many BOMA activities.
 Committee members who volunteer their time participate in many ways, whether they are following up on membership prospects, helping to plan an event or reviewing codes and legislation.
 There are many ways for BOMA members to become involved.
-BOMA's committees report to the Board of Directors.
 If you are a BOMA member and would like to serve on a committee, please view the committee contact information page for committee chairs' contact information.

 Recognizing best practices in management and operations of buildings through the promotion of The Outstanding Building of the Year competition and BOMA 360 Performance Program.
 Offering a workshop to assist members in the submission process, organizing members to volunteer their time to serve as judges in the competition, and developing awards presentations to honor the winners and participants.
 Typical time commitment includes 2-3 hours in the fall for the workshop, 1-2 days for the judging process.

-The Codes Committee works with local municipalities and architects to monitor, review, investigate, and educate our members of any proposed International Building Code modifications, updates, introductions.
-The committee advocates in support or opposition with BOMA Leadership and the St. Louis County Code Committee in order to protect commercial real estate interests before state and local governments.
+This Committee works with local municipalities and architects to monitor, review, investigate, and educate our members of any proposed International Building Code modifications, updates, introductions, as well as other legislation or regulations affecting the commercial real estate industry .
+The committee advocates in support or opposition with BOMA Leadership and the St. Louis County Code Committee or other legislative bodies in order to protect commercial real estate interests before state and local governments.

-Suggests article ideas and topics for the semi-annual Bricks & Mortar publication.
-Helps proof the edition before printing.
+Suggests article ideas and topics for all communication channels of BOMA St. Louis.
 Implement and utilize the latest and greatest social media outlets available, including Facebook, Twitter and LinkedIn.
 The Communications Committee also assists in organizing and maintaining the BOMA St. Louis website.

 Coordinates and implements community outreach projects through a partnership with BOMA’s charity of choice, which is chosen every two years.